alejandrogh7/alejandrogh7/README.md

 <h2 align="center">Full stack developer ⚡ (Medellín-Colombia)🌎</h2>
 <br/>

-<p style=" word-break: keep-all;">Hi!.
+<p style="word-break: keep-all;">Hi!.
 I'm Alejandro Garcia, I'm 19 years old and I'm from Medellín, Colombia.
 I'm a full stack developer.
 What I like the most about web development is the front-end, especially the user interface.I really like the design part and how to arrange everything inside the website especially when i get an uniform and simple style.

 It motivates me to learn new things, especially when I can connect them with other knowledge that I have and I can meet with friends to create projects and learn together.